 Part of the pub's building was originally a 14th century farmhouse with a number of strong beams from a broken-up British warship.

 When the ferry service started the farmhouse was converted into a place of refreshment possibly known at the time as the White House.
 The Inn briefly operated as a coffeehouse, during the 18th century fascination with coffee which swept Britain.
-The Wilford Coffee House and Tea Gardens later became known as the Punch Bowl, a name it retained until around 1860 when it was changed to the Ferry Inn.
+The Wilford Coffee House and Tea Gardens later became known as the Punch Bowl, a name it retained until around 1860 when it was changed to the Ferry House.
+By then it had become one of the best patronised places in Nottingham.